CAM Lease Clause Negotiation Guide: The 10 Clauses That Matter Most

 Market norms:

-- Multi-tenant office: 3–5% of operating expenses
+- Multi-tenant office: 3–5% of gross revenues collected

 - Single-tenant industrial: negotiate out entirely, or cap at 2% if the landlord insists